PacificBiosciences/PacBioFileFormats/index.rst

-..
-FileFormats documentation master file, created by sphinx-quickstart on Tue Apr 30 08:43:59 2013.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 PacBio bioinformatics file formats
 ==================================

-As of the 3.0 release of SMRTanalysis, PacBio is embracing the industry standard BAM format for (both aligned and unaligned) basecall data files.
-We have also formulated a BAM companion file format (`bam.pbi`) enabling fast access to a richer set of per-read information as well as compatibility for software built around the legacy `cmp.h5` format.
+PacBio uses the industry standard BAM format for (both aligned and unaligned) read data files.
+We have also formulated a BAM companion file format (`bam.pbi`) enabling fast access to a richer set of per-read information.

 .. toctree::